claire11327/String_search/README.md

 # String_search
-searsh one or more than one specific string by kernel using multiple threading
+search one or more than one specific string by kernel using multiple threading